-Her cookbook is an exploration of the beauty of cooking with the seasons and connecting with nature in its true form.
+Her cookbook explores the beauty of cooking with the seasons and connecting with nature in its true form.
 It also seamlessly intermixes design with food.
 “I was struck by the idea of seasonality in a holistic way,” Athena explains.
 “I wanted to visually express how the time of year affects not only the produce we eat, but each season also yields a particular mood and palette.”

-For Athena, cooking has always been a way to cultivate connectivity, with nature by honoring the produce of each season, but also through deepening her relationships while cooking together with her family and friends.
+For Athena, cooking has always been a way to cultivate connectivity with nature by honoring the produce of each season but also by deepening her relationships while cooking with her family and friends.
 “To develop flavor is no different than nurturing a relationship,” she says.
 “It takes constant attention and demands time to strengthen.”

 “My cooking style tends to gravitate towards bright, clean Mediterranean flavors,” Athena recently told rē•spin.
 “I like that brightness that comes from citrus and that fresh quality that herbs offer a meal, so there’s often a lot of acidity in what I cook.
 I think a lot about color when I’m developing a recipe because you want something visually alluring.”